A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Results

 \subsection{Spatial Mapping of NSDoH}

-The MBMM profile assignments for each census tract were recorded and linked with census tract geographic data.
+The MBMM profile assignments for each census tract were recorded and linked with MA census tract geographic data.
 We developed a web-based interactive map using \texttt{Shiny} to display the MBMM results, available at \url{https://mhn38j-carmen-rodriguez.shinyapps.io/nsdoh_profiles_app_urban/}.
-In this map, we also added a layer delineating 2020 Urban Boundaries obtained from the Massachusetts Bureau of Geographic Information Data Hub [\url{https://gis.data.mass.gov}] to further describe the NSDoH profiles.
+In this map, we also added an additional layer to provide further context to our MBMM defined profiles.
+Namely, the 2020 Urban Boundaries and Environmental Justice (EJ) Populations, obtained from the Massachusetts Bureau of Geographic Information Data Hub [\url{https://gis.data.mass.gov}].
+The EJ data contains census block groups-- subdivisions within census tracts--across the state that meet one or more of the following criteria: (i) the annual median household income is not more than 65 \% of the statewide annual median household income; (ii) minorities comprise 40\% or more of the population; (iii) 25 percent or more of households lack English language proficiency.